-At this point I am lost.
-My morning writing time has turned into lethargic afternoon.
+At this point, I am lost.
+My morning writing time has turned into a lethargic afternoon.
 I have brain-fuzz.
 My brain is starving for serotonin.
 At least that’s what I think it’s starving for.
 In truth, I probably wouldn’t recognize a neurotransmitter if it bit me in the proverbial.

 She loves that word “just.”
 Just have a piece of chocolate before starting, I hear myself thinking.
 I know that’s not me, it’s her.
 I’ll just go out and get the mail, and I’ll just sharpen this pencil.

 When I resist resistance, Brenda renews her effort.
 She elbows me in the ribs.
 Go on, enjoy yourself.
 You only live once.
 If I continue to focus, she becomes petulant.
 I have to admit, she has a certain allure when she gets all pouty, but she’s no good for me.
 I don’t need distractions.
 I need focus.

 I try to be like Odysseus who manfully strapped himself to the mast of his ship.
 He blocked his ears with wax to drown out the sound of seductive sirens.
 And believe me, Brenda can turn on the charm.

 Ignore Brenda for long and she gets insulting.
 She’s crude when angry.
 And, I hate that bubblegum habit.
 Seduction doesn’t work by tantrum.
 By the time Brenda is in a full-blown tizzy, she knows she’s lost and storms out.
 Then I get down to work.

 I do feel sorry for Brenda though.
 I’ve always thought she was once somebody else’s muse.
 Maybe she was ignored.
 Hell hath no fury as a muse ignored.